geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 - [10m Elevation model][2] by National Land Survey of Finland.
 Data available in Taito.
 - [UTM map sheet division][9] by the National Land Survey of Finland.
 Data available in the [File service of open data][10].
 The needed   UTM_10 grid is stored for you in [data][11] folder.
 - Sea areas of the [Topographic Database][3] by the National Land Survey of Finland.
 Data available in Taito
 - [Isostasy point data][11] based on the NKG2016LU_lev land uplift data by the Nordic Geodetic Comission.
 The point data available in     data folder is allready cropped to cover only the coastal areas of Finland.
-Read more about the data [here][8].
+Read more about the data in [here][8].

 <img src= "https://github.com/geoportti/Isostatic-land-revealing-in-Finland/blob/master/Images/NKG2016LU_lev.png">
-Image of the land uplift data.
+Image of the used land uplift data by Nordic Geodetic Comission.

 ## Workflow